-This syllabus is subject to change as the instructor deems necessary.
-Any/all changes will be announced during regular class time.
+This syllabus is subject to change as the instructor deems necessary!
+Any/all changes will be announced during regular class time and you are responsible for being aware of any changes I announce in class.
 It is the responsibility of the student to attend each scheduled class to be informed of these changes.
 Students are responsible for meeting all university deadlines (registration, fee payment, prerequisite verification, drop deadlines, etc.).
 See the printed Schedule of Classes and/or University Catalog for policies and dates.
-Please, also visit http://essc.unt.edu/registrar/schedule/fall/calendar.html Electronic access for homework assistance is available at: www.math.unt.edu/mathlab/emathlab
+Please, visit http://essc.unt.edu/registrar/schedule/spring/calendar.html for details.